Stiivi/brewery/doc/index.rst

 *Know what you have and learn what is happening to your data*

-Brewery is a stream-based data analysis and auditing framework with focus on understandability, auditability, usability and versatility.
+Brewery is a stream-based data processing, analysis and auditing framework with focus on understandability, auditability, usability and versatility.

 Contents: